Reducing

 Political polarization may be the most pressing challenge of our time.
 Ideological divides continue to deepen - eroding our trust in institutions, corroding public discourse, tearing friends and families apart.
 Where did this suddenly come from?

-It Didn’t.
+-It Didn’t.
 It has been building for years.

 2) The ‘trickle down economics’ of the ‘80s created financial rifts with the destruction of unions and blue collar jobs.
 Then, evangelical Christians joined the Republican Party to fight abortion.
-Suddenly there was both financial and religious division in politics.
+Suddenly there was both a financial and religious division in politics.

 ————————————————————————————————————————————————————————————